 Malcolm and his sister Hilda Lucy Milne (1874-1959) were born in Cheadle, Cheshire and were children of Lucy Midwood (1847-1899) and John Dewhurst Milne (1847-1899).
 Malcolm was born on the 14th October 1887 and attended Sedbergh School from 1900 to 1906, and was articled to a firm of Manchester architects, Thomas Worthington & Sons, but ill health prevented him following that career.
 He turned to art, and between 1908 and 1911 studied at the Slade School of Fine Art under Professor Henry Tonks, and the Westminster School of Art in London under Walter Richard Sickert.
 During WW1 he enlisted in 1914, but no doubt due to his ill heath served with the First British Ambulance Unit in Italy, and produced drawings of Dolegnano and Udine while there.

 In the early 1920s he was painting in Italy, Sicily, and travelled quite extensively in Europe and the Middle East throughout his life going to such places as Egypt, Syria and Turkey.
-In 1926 Malcolm and his sister Hilda came to Henfield and stayed with Miss Winnifred Shaw Harrison at ‘Dykes’, a cottage on the north side of Henfield Common.
+In 1926 Malcolm and his sister Hilda came to Henfield and stayed with their relative Miss Winnifred Shaw Harrison at ‘Dykes’, a cottage on the north side of Henfield Common.
 Malcolm had his studio in a wooden hut in the garden just to the east of ‘Dykes’.
 In 1927 a house was built on the site which was named ‘Dykes Studio’; it is now called ‘Camellias’.
 It was here that he lived with Dr Walter Archibald Probert (1867-1946) a retired physician, and had his studio.
 In 1928 Malcolm was elected a member of the Manchester Academy of Fine Arts where he showed his work until 1952.

 Hilda lived with Miss Harrison at ‘Dykes’, and had her studio in a building at the bottom of the garden bordering on Henfield Common.
 This building can still be seen in ruinous state when walking along the top of the Common - in a former life it had been the cottage 'Dogham Place', once subdivided into two tiny households in the Victorian era.
 When Miss Harrison died in 1939 she left ‘Dykes’ to Hilda.